Inference of a time delay in stochastic systems: Introduction

 In recent years, ideas of parameter inference for dynamical systems and equation discovery (for ordinary as well as partial differential equations) from (noisy) data have received considerable interest.
-Methods range from Bayesian inference \cite{vontoussaintBayesianInferencePhysics2011} to the application of neural network-based techniques \cite{chenPhysicsinformedLearningGoverning2021,bruntonDiscoveringGoverningEquations2016}.
-Although for some types of system, methods for inferring parameters for delay differential equations (DDE) \cite{zhaoInferenceDelayDifferential2024} and specifically time delay from time series data \cite{vossReconstructionNonlinearTime1997,horbeltParameterEstimationNonlinear2002,bunnerToolRecoverScalar1996} exist, those methods are typically designed for application to deterministic systems or noisy measurement data \cite{horbeltParameterEstimationNonlinear2002}.
-For fully stochastic systems, on the other hand, to the best of our knowledge, no universal approach for the inference of time delay exists.
-Motivated by this gap, we here for the first time propose and demonstrate two approaches to infer time delay for Brownian systems.
-We thereby focus on systems with a specific delay time rather than distributed delay.
+Methods range from Bayesian inference \cite{vontoussaintBayesianInferencePhysics2011} and regression-based machine learning \cite{bruntonDiscoveringGoverningEquations2016} to the application of neural network-based techniques \cite{chenPhysicsinformedLearningGoverning2021}.
+For some types of system, methods for identifying governing equations \cite{kopeczi-boczDataDrivenDelayIdentification2024,leylazIdentificationNonlinearDynamical2022} and inferring parameters for deterministic and linear stochastic delay differential equations (DDE and SDDE) \cite{zhaoInferenceDelayDifferential2024, kuchlerStatisticalInferenceDiscretetime2013}, specifically time delay in the underlying dynamics from time series data \cite{vossReconstructionNonlinearTime1997,horbeltParameterEstimationNonlinear2002,bunnerToolRecoverScalar1996} exist.
+However, those methods are typically designed for application to deterministic systems or noisy measurement data \cite{horbeltParameterEstimationNonlinear2002}.
+For fully stochastic (non)linear systems, on the other hand, to the best of our knowledge, no universal approach for the inference of time delay exists.
+Motivated by this gap, we here propose and demonstrate, for the first time, two approaches to infer a time delay for Brownian systems.